NLDI and Geoconnex

 • Authoritative data providers (e.g., waterdata.usgs.gov)

-Together, the systems support robust environmental linked data on the internet.
+Together, the systems support persistent, discoverable environmental linked data on the internet.

 Scope Distinctions